jefflinse/clic/README.md

 Hello, World!
 ```

-Handyman can do more than just execute local commands.
+clic can do more than just execute local commands.
 See the complete list of [Command Providers](#command-providers) to learn more.

 ## Specification Format

-A Handyman spec can be written in either YAML or JSON.
+A clic spec can be written in either YAML or JSON.
 The root object describes the application, which contains one or more commands, each of which can contain any number of nested subcommands.

 ### App